heutelbeck/sapl-demos/sapl-demo-geo-server/README.md

 An example for such an Android app to access the server can be found [here](https://github.com/heutelbeck/sapl-demos/tree/master/sapl-demo-geo-app).

-A video explaining the scenario and policy logic can be found [here](http://youtube.com).
+A video explaining the scenario and policy logic can be found [here](https://www.youtube.com/watch?v=OtSotMNmX9Y).

 ## Installation

 Configuration of the RESTful Server is usually not necessary.
-However, due to the complexity of the scenario, a few databases and services have to be installed on the server itself.
-For this purpose a docker script was implemented which can be found [here](http://docker.com).
-It basically does the following things:
+However, due to the complexity of the scenario, a few databases and services have to be installed on the server itself:
-* Opens the port for the app/server connection
+* Ports for the app/server connection have to be opened
-* Installs and configures a Traccar server
+* A Traccar server has to be installed, configured and for test purposes filled with some sample data
-* Installs and configures a PostGIS DB and initializes it with some basic data
+* A PostGIS database has to be installed and initialized with some sample data

 ## Sample Request
 The following shows a sample request to the SAPL Demo Geo Server.
 The standard username is `a12345` with the password `password`.